Folsom-Howard Streetscape Project

 - Prepare for future growth in the neighborhood

 The Folsom-Howard Streetscape Project will bring amenities to make these streets safer and more pleasant for everyone.
-However, implementing longer-term changes is expected to take until at least 2022 to finalize the design, coordinate with utility work, change signal times, pour miles of concrete and make other changes.
+However, implementing longer-term changes requires finalizing the design, coordinating with utility work, changing signal times, pouring miles of concrete and making other changes.
 Regardless of which alternative for the long-term improvements is chosen for the 2.5-mile corridor, the streetscape project will be a major construction effort.
-So when talking with neighbors, local businesses and those who use Folsom and Howard, we made a commitment to look at near-term safety improvements.
+That work is expected to take until at least 2022.
+So when talking with neighbors, local businesses and those who use Folsom and Howard, the SFMTA made a commitment to look at near-term safety improvements.

 - Improve safety sooner

 - Upgrade transit facilities to improve travel time and safety